Electronic retailing is the way of the future!

 The power of digital technology can help with that too!
 One easy way to create a personalized experience for online customers is to ask them to create an account.
 Once they do that, you can use name placeholders throughout your store so that your content addresses customers directly.

 Aside from that simple solution, there are plenty of apps and plugins available that can gather customer information and use it in creative ways to engage with shoppers in a personalized way.
 For example, you can add a tool that automatically shows returning customers a selection of recommended items based on their previous searches or purchases.
-The more you make your customers feel like VIPs, the more likely they are to return and even refer their friends to your store.
+Another option is creating custom boxes to make your brand stand out The more you make your customers feel like VIPs, the more likely they are to return and even refer their friends to your store.

 E-retail customer service